enuccio/auto_probe_design/README.md

 4.)
 Build ARB PT server.
 Note the line that the server is on for assign_otus_module.py

 5.)
-Generate ARB macro to design probes for each OTU or AMV, as well as a cluster of its nearest sequences in ARB (<97% similar by blast and within 0.02 tree distance units)
+Generate ARB macro to design probes for each OTU or AMV, as well as a cluster of its nearest sequences in ARB (<97% similar by blast and within 0.02 tree distance units).
+Macro template can be downloaded from this github project.
 - -i tree OTU results
 - -b blast results
 - -pt line number of your PT server

 ```
-python assign_otus_module.py -i treeotu_output.txt -b otu_blast_ARB.txt --pt 7
+python assign_otus_module.py -i treeotu_output.txt -b otu_blast_ARB.txt -t macro_template.amc --pt 7
 ```